gautamnaik1994/personal-website-v2/src/content/workExperience/workExperience-bidchat.md

 <!--StartFragment-->

 - Was a member of the core team that developed Grassdoor, an e-commerce website and its associated admin portal using ReactJS.

+- Led the company's transition to data-driven decision-making through ML implementation.

 - Communicated with stakeholders to gather requirements and provided recommendations that considered both business and technical viability, resulting in reduced development time.